Decompollaborate/rabbitizer/src/rabbitizer/README.md

   - `std`: Turns on `std` (or turn off `no_std`, depending on how you prefer it).
     This currently doesn't do much besides internally using `std::error` instead of `core::error`, which may lower the MSRV.
+  - `encoder`: Exposes the encoder api.
+    - NOT FULLY IMPLEMENTED YET.
+    - The encoder api parses assemblable MIPS instructions back into an `Instruction` struct, in a similar fashion to an assembler, but more limited.
+    - The encoder api is not part of the stable api.
+It may change at any version without previous notice.
   - `unchecked_instr_fields`: Exposes `unchecked` variants functions of the `InstrField` struct that allow skipping validity checks.
     - These functions are marked `unsafe`.
 Even if their use may not trigger UB or similar effects, they could return garbage data if misused.
+  - `serde`: Allows serializing and deserializing some structs and enums by using `serde`.
+    - (de)serializing is implemented in structs and enums as needed by other projects, so expect lots of structs and enums missing them.
+If you need any of them to support `serde` then open an issue requesting it or send a PR implementing them.
   - `bindings_c`: Expose C bindings.
 NOT WORKING YET.
   - `pyo3`: Expose Python3 bindings.
 NOT WORKING YET.
     - Enables the `std`, `all_extensions` and `all_gated_extensions` features.